rafaelleiv/news-aggregator-service/README.md

 - **Data Storage**: Articles are stored in a relational database (PostgreSQL or MySQL), with Prisma handling efficient queries and data indexing.
 - **Modularized Sources**: Each external API is encapsulated in a dedicated module, ensuring clean code separation and simplified future expansion.

+## Dynamic Cron Job Interval Management

+This application uses a dynamic interval management approach for cron jobs, allowing them to adjust automatically based on configurations stored in the database.
+Instead of requiring redeployment for each interval change, the cron job can detect updates and adapt in real time.

+### Benefits

+- **Reduced Downtime**: Adjustments to cron intervals can be made without restarting or redeploying the application, ensuring continuous availability.
+- **Real-Time Adaptability**: The system can respond to changing requirements or workloads, making it more responsive to varying demands.
+- **Centralized Control**: With interval settings stored in the database, it’s easy to manage and update configurations from a single location, enhancing maintainability and scalability.
+- **Improved Monitoring**: Storing cron configurations in the database also enables tracking and auditing of interval changes over time, which helps with performance optimization.

+## Postman Collection

+A Postman collection, `Legislative News Aggregator.postman_collection.json`, is available in the `postman_collection` folder.
+Import it into Postman for easy API testing and management of cron job operations.

+With this collection, you can:

+- **Start/Stop Cron Jobs**: Manage cron jobs for fetching news articles.
+- **Update Cron Parameters**: Adjust cron intervals and limits dynamically.

+This approach offers flexibility and operational efficiency, ideal for production environments where uptime and adaptability are essential.

 ## Scalability Considerations

 - **Database Indexing**: Indexed columns (such as publication date and topic) ensure fast searches, even with large datasets.